creitve/cartomatic/README.md

     vagrant up
     ```

-    Provision can take from 5 to 15 minutes per machine.
+    Provisioning can take from 5 to 15 minutes per machine.

 #### Building your own image